 Impact from legislations

-Introduction of the Ending Native Forest Logging Bill 2023 into Parliament will see further actions to halt logging, which will further impact employment.
+Introduction of the Ending Native Forest Logging Bill 2023 into Parliament would see further actions to halt logging if successful, which in turn would exacerbate employment and reskilling challenges, especially in the context of an ageing workforce and thin training markets.

 9,891